-The Judicial Discretion Act is a proposed bill in Washington State that aims to empower sentencing courts to modify lengthy sentences in the interest of justice, particularly addressing the disproportionate impact of long-term incarceration on low-income communities and communities of color.
-The bill introduces a new section to chapter 9.94A RCW, allowing individuals under total confinement for felony convictions to petition for sentence modifications based on criteria such as time served and medical conditions.
-The eligibility criteria will be phased in from 2026 to 2032, and the bill emphasizes the importance of positive behavior while incarcerated.
-Additionally, it clarifies that the time limit for collateral attacks does not apply to these petitions and outlines the petitioning process, including documentation requirements and factors the court must consider when reviewing petitions.
+The Judicial Discretion Act is a proposed bill in Washington State that aims to empower sentencing courts to modify lengthy sentences to promote justice and address the disproportionate impact of long-term incarceration on low-income communities and communities of color.
+The bill introduces a new section to chapter 9.94A RCW, allowing individuals under total confinement for felony convictions to petition for sentence modifications based on criteria such as the length of time served and personal circumstances like age or medical condition.
+The eligibility for petitioning will be phased in from 2026 to 2032.
+Additionally, the bill clarifies that the time limit for collateral attacks does not apply to these petitions and mandates that victims be notified of related hearings, allowing them to present statements.

 Substitute Bill: 10.73.100, 9.94A.535, 9.94A.701, 9A.20.021